 Cinnamon reduces inflammation, helps to regulate our immune system, and reduces bacterial overgrowth.
 Dr. Siebecker has been known to use a combination of Allicin, Oregano, Berberine, Neem, and Cinnamon in treating SIBO.

-CandiBactin-AR (taken in conjunction with Candibactin-BR) is a blend of concentrated essential oils and herbal extracts from the aromatic mint family in a formula designed to support intestinal microbial balance and healthy digestion.
+CandiBactin-AR (taken in conjunction with Candibactin-BR) is a blend of concentrated essential oils and herbal extracts from the aromatic mint family.
+The formulas purpose is to support intestinal microbial balance and healthy digestion.

-CandiBactin-BR (taken in conjunction with Candibactin-AR) is formulated to support a healthy microbial balance and the removal of unwanted compounds from the body.
+CandiBactin-BR’s (taken in conjunction with Candibactin-AR) purpose is to support a healthy microbial balance and the removal of unwanted compounds from the body.

 If you want to learn more about these or herbs in general, check out the Online Herb Encyclopedia of Knowledge.

 Remember, if any (or all!) of these have not worked for you or are not working, and you need a SIBO antibiotic(s), it’s okay.

-And by the way, even if/when the natural antibiotic and/or antibiotic works, if you don’t address the underlying cause for your SIBO in the first place, none of this will matter because it will come back.
+And by the way, even if/when the natural antibiotic and/or antibiotic works, if you don’t address the SIBO underlying cause, none of this will matter because it will come back.
 And it usually comes back with a vengeance.
 Mine did, but it’s been almost a year.